Temiloluwa16/AltSchool-project/Ansible Cloud-exam/laura_doc.md

 The inventory file holds the  domain or ip address you want to deploy the Laravel application to.

-There is also a directory named **roles** and this is where the ansible roles will be placed

-> there are just 2 ansible roles which are:

 - copy_file
 - server_uptime